|Education:||West Chester, '74; West Chester, '76|

 Schneck graduated from West Chester (Pa.)
 University - then known as West Chester State - in 1974 and earned a master of science degree at the Philadelphia-area school two years later.
 Both degrees were in health, physical education and recreation.
 While still a graduate student, Schneck founded the volleyball program at nearby Octorara High School in Atglen, Pa.

 Schneck and his wife Lisa make their home in Wakefield, R.I.
 They have a daughter, Ashley, and a son, Cameron.
-Lisa ('87) and Ashley ('12) both graduated from URI while Cameron is a current member of URI's club hockey team and a member of the class of 2015.
+Lisa ('87), Ashley ('12) and Cameron ('15) all graduated from URI.
+Ashley is employed at Schneider Electric in Kingston, while Cameron, a former captain of the URI men's ice hockey team, is a 2016 graduate of the Rhode Island Municipal Police Academy and currently employed by the URI Police Department.